How reliable is Adolfo Suárez Madrid–Barajas Airport?

 On weather, Madrid is an unusually calm-weather airport year-round.
 July is the calmest stretch for flying, scoring 100 out of 100 for favorable conditions, while January is the most disruptive at 92, driven mainly by low visibility & fog and snow.
 The year is relatively steady, so no single month stands out as one to avoid on weather alone.

 If you're connecting through MAD, give yourself room.
-A domestic connection wants at least about 50 minutes, and international transfer wants roughly 80 minutes once immigration and a bag recheck are in the mix.
+A domestic connection wants at least about 50 minutes, and international transfers around 95 minutes once immigration and a bag recheck are in the mix.
 Those are floors, not comfortable buffers — one inbound delay can erase them, so add margin when the connection matters.

 None of this guarantees your specific flight — it’s the backdrop.
 To turn it into a booking, score real flights to Madrid, read how we weigh it all in how the PlaneSane Score works, and brush up with how to pick a reliable flight and avoiding weather delays.